 Walking Shield and the Journey to College

 According to the U.S. Department of Education in 2002, the college graduation rate for American Indians is 38.3%.
 This rate is 17% less than the national average and is significantly lower than the rate of other minority groups in the U.S. including Blacks, Hispanics and Asians.
 Through the generosity of Southern California Edison, Walking Shield is poised to address these barriers.
 Walking Shield has partnered with local educational leaders that work with Indian youth to make the dream of a college education a reality.
-In collaboration with the Centers for Educational Partnerships at both California State University Fullerton, and the University of California, Irvine, Walking Shield is developing innovative ways to attract American Indian students to the college experience.
+In collaboration with the Centers for Educational Partnerships at California State University Fullerton, and University of California, Irvine and many more colleges and universities, Walking Shield has developed innovative ways to attract American Indian students to a successful college experience.
+Our current college rentention rate is 93 percent.

 Walking Shield supports students and families with the identification of financial aid opportunities and assists with the application process.
 Walking Shield helps potential college students with essay writing, preparing resumes, requesting letters of recommendation and other college preparation needs.